klaviyo/klaviyo-swift-sdk/README.md

 pod "KlaviyoSwift"
 ```

+Then run `pod install` to complete the integration.
+The library can be kept up-to-date via `pod update`.

 ## Example Usage: Event Tracking

-To run the example project, clone the repo, and run `pod install` from the Example directory first.
-Make sure any .swift files using the Klaviyo SDK contain the import call.
+Once integration is complete you can begin tracking events in your app.
+First, make sure any .swift files using the Klaviyo SDK contain the import call.

 ```swift
 import KlaviyoSwift